strangee-code/First---project-/README.md

-# First---project-
+## Hi there!
-My first project on GitHub
+This is my first GitHub project.
+I'm learning HTML, CSS and Git.